justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ```ts
 html`<button @click=${handleClick}></button>`
 ```

+> [!NOTE]
+> These sigils do not require HTML parser changes, since they are valid,
+> parseable attribute names.
+They are also extremely unlikely to conflict with
+> any real-world attribute names because they are _invalid_ to use with DOM APIs
+> like `setAttribute()`.

 [^1]: HTML does have some facility for event handler attributes, but these are generally discourage and don't have access to the lexical scope